MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 > **Note**: Before you start this task, verify that the virtual machine you provisioned in the first task of this lab is running.

-1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **File service** section, click **File shares**.
+1. In the Azure portal, navigate back to the blade of the storage account you created in the first task of this lab and, in the **Data storage** section, click **File shares**.

 1. Click **+ File share** and create a file share with the following settings: